tobyweston/blog/astro/src/content/blog/2012-06-11-http-encoding-schemes.md

 ## URL Encoding

-Sometimes refered to as [Percent Encoding](http://en.wikipedia.org/wiki/Percent-encoding), this scheme is intended to encode non-ASCII characters consistently in URLs.
+Sometimes referred to as [Percent Encoding](http://en.wikipedia.org/wiki/Percent-encoding), this scheme is intended to encode non-ASCII characters consistently in URLs.
 For example, characters like `#` have special meaning in a URL and would need to be converted to avoid problems.
 The scheme is recognisable by the replacement of characters with a percentage value.
 For example, the space character gets replaced by `%20`.

 In Java, you can create an encoded URL using